American Girl Addy Civil War Unit Study

 * Story of Noah

 (Noah is a great example of having faith in what God has said even if you can’t see what is ahead !
-Imagine the faith it took to build a giant ship on dry land while everyone who passed by came to laugh at and mock Noah!)
+Imagine the faith it took to build a giant ship on dry land no where near the water while everyone who passed by came to laugh at and mock Noah!)

 * Noah and the Ark